startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

             to model that problem as a graph is not to have one node per intersection, but rather to have one node per <Intersection, direction> pair.
 That way you recover the property you need.

+10.5) DP Construction:
+        DP problems typically show up at optimization or counting problems (or have an optimization/counting component).
+Look for words like "number of ways", "minimum", "maximum", "shortest", "longest", etc.

+        Start by writing your inputs.
+Identify which inputs are variable and which are constant.

+        Now write your output.
+You output will be whatever you are optimizing or counting.
+Because of this, the output might not match exactly what you are solving for (if counting / optimizing is only a component of the problem).

+        Write a recurrence using your output as the function, your inputs as inputs to the function, and recursive calls in the function body.
+        The recursive calls will represent the "choices" that you can make, so that means you'll have one recursive call per "choice".
+(You are usually optimizing over choices are counting different types of choices).
+Think of ways to split up your input space into smaller components.
+The type of input will dictate how this might look.
+Array/string inputs usually peel one or two elements from the front or back of the array and recurse on the rest of the array.
+Binary tree inputs usually peel the root off and recurse on the two subtrees.
+Matrix inputs usually peel an element off and recurse in both directions (up or down and right or left).

+        Come up with base case(s) for the recurrence.
+When you make the recursive calls, you decrease the problem size by a certain amount, x.
+You will probably need about x base cases.

+        Write your code.
+I recommend top-down for interviews since you don't have to worry about solving subproblems in the right order.
+        Your cache will have one dimension per non-constant input.

+        After writing code, think about whether bottom-up is possible (can you come up with an ordering of subproblems where smaller subproblems are visited before larger subproblems?).
+If so, you can decide whether it is possible to reduce space complexity by discarding old answers to subproblems.
+If it's possible to reduce space, mention it in the interview (and explain).
+You probably won't have to code it.
+If you have time, feel free to code it bottom-up.

 11) Know how to write BFS with a deque, and DFS explicitely with a list.
     Keep tracking of function arguments in tuple for list.